In August of 1993, my friend, Jeff McCain, and I participated in a

 the premise that says it is necessary to show personality before we may

 refer to the always existent as "God" is false.
+Another debater attempted to argue in this

-"The article fails to carry out some crucial self-analysis on its conclusions.
+manner: "The article fails to carry out some crucial self-analysis on its conclusions.

 Doing so would reveal that the conclusions reached within the article disprove